JosueVanegas/JosueVanegas/README.md

 ## Experiences:
 > **Real Implementations:**
+  - [kioko.es](https://kioko.es): (this repository is private) My business website its not complete yet.
   - [Textiltec.es](https://textiltec.es): (this repository is private) A completed and functional store,blog and landing page for TextilTec, a business based in Spain.
   - [cleaningmania.com](https://cleaningmania.com): (this repository is private) a website for cleaning mania an cleaning services based in miami, FL.
   - [thegossipcave.com](https://thegossipcave.com): (this repository is private) My first complete blog with ads with adsense